 - Dates or years, such as "1921" or "19-11-1978."

 Password Strength relies on the PHP library Zxcvbn-PHP for password complexity measurement.
-Use Composer Manager or XAutoload to include the library with Password Strength.
+For Drupal 7, use Composer Manager or XAutoload to include the library with Password Strength.
 See the README.txt for more information.

 Comparison to other modules and previous versions

 Password Strength was a Drupal 5 and 6 module by jrbeeman that was decommissioned and replaced by Password Policy.
 Password Policy provides a system for defining explicit requirements on passwords.
 Password Strength differs by allowing nearly any password so long as the patterns that comprise it sum to a high entropy.

 We just released the Drupal 8 version, which is a plugin to Password Policy.
 Please note: this requires Composer Manager.
 You must run `composer drupal-update` from the Drupal docroot to retrieve the Zxcvbn library used in this module.

 - Maintenance status: Actively maintained

 - Reported installs: 379 sites currently report using this module.
 View usage statistics.

 - Downloads: 17,388

 - Stable releases for this project are covered by the security advisory policy.